cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 Such conciseness makes names both more pleasant to work with and take up less space within transactions and on the wire.

-We should also resist the temptation to make names cryptically short with abbreviations.
+We should also resist the temptation to over-optimize, by making names cryptically short with abbreviations.
 For instance, we shouldn't try to reduce `cosmos.bank.Send` to `csm.bk.Snd` just to save six bytes.

 The goal is to make names **_concise but not cryptic_**.